hatimhansal/python-port-scanner/README.md

-#  Python Port Scanner
+# 🔎 Python Port Scanner

-A simple and lightweight **TCP Port Scanner** written in Python.
+A simple **TCP Port Scanner written in Python** for learning network programming, sockets, DNS resolution, and basic cybersecurity concepts.

-This project was created to learn and practice **Python, networking, sockets, IP addresses, DNS resolution, and port scanning**.
+The project contains two versions of the scanner:

+* `Sc_port.py` — basic port scanner
+* `Sc_port_fast.py` — faster version using concurrent scanning

-> ⚠️ **Disclaimer:** This tool is intended for educational purposes and authorized security testing only.
-Do not scan systems or networks without permission.
+> ⚠️ **Disclaimer:** This project is for educational purposes and authorized security testing only.
+Never scan systems or networks without permission.

 ---

 ## 📌 Features

-* 🔍 Scan TCP ports on a target host
+* 🔍 Scan TCP ports
+* 🌐 Accept a hostname or IP address
-* 🌐 Resolve domain names to IP addresses
+* 🔄 Resolve hostnames to IP addresses
-* ⚡ Fast port scanning
-* 🧵 Support for concurrent scanning
+* 📡 Test TCP connections
-* 📊 Display open ports
+* 🟢 Detect open ports
+* ⚡ Faster scanning with concurrency
-* 🐍 Written entirely in Python
+* 🐍 Uses Python's standard library
-* 🧠 Useful for learning basic network security concepts
+* 💻 Works from the terminal

 ---